-On his return to UK he joined Royal Flying Corps and was proficient pilot.
+On his return to UK he joined the Royal Flying Corps and was designated a proficient pilot.
 His skill in handling various types of aircraft won recognition from the Air Ministry and he was put in charge of instructors at a home station for the rest of the war.

 In 1920 he received his B.Sc.(Eng) and rejoined his fathers business, Sands and Walker, consulting and civil engineers and on the death of his father he became head of the firm.
 He married Doris Irene Whiteway in 1922 and they had a daughter Mary E W born 1926.
 By 1923 the family had moved to Radcliffe on Trent.